You will learn

-Another benefit is that you can send more often than with SMS, and communicate more directly than with paid or organic marketing.
+Another benefit is that you can send more often than with SMS.
 This allows you to frequently send updates and information to subscribers via a channel you fully own.
 You can quickly iterate on what works well with subscribers and then create custom messages targeted to your audience in order to build a long-lasting relationship with them.

 People check their texts almost immediately after receiving them.
 There is a near-guarantee that recipients will see every message delivered to them within seconds.
 Thus, if you want to send an urgent message, SMS is the way to do it.

-If you'd prefer to present your subscribers with one subscription option at a time, consider using multi-step forms.
-Collect either email addresses or phone numbers in the first step, then add a second step for the other.
-If a visitor only completes step one, you’ll be able to reach them via email/SMS (whichever step came first), and can encourage them to subscribe to other channels in the future.
+If a visitor only completes step one, you’ll be able to reach them via email, and can encourage them to subscribe to other channels in the future.